Timeline Albums, EPs & singles Songs Films Concerts Sessions People Interviews Articles

 Release and legacy

 Apple Records, the Beatles’ EMI-distributed record label, released Abbey Road on 26 September 1969, with “Come Together” sequenced as the opening track.
-The song was issued as a double A-side single with Harrison’s “Something” on 6 October in America (as Apple 2654) and 31 October in Britain (as Apple R5814).
+The song was issued as a double A-side single (as Apple 2654) with Harrison’s “Something” on 6 October in America.
 Commercially, the single was a massive success, staying on the US Billboard Hot 100 chart for 16 weeks, and reaching No. 1.
-The single was released on 31 October 1969 in the UK and reached No. 4.
+It was released on 31 October 1969 in the UK (as Apple R5814) and reached No. 4.

 The first take of the song, recorded on 21 July 1969, with slightly different lyrics, was released in 1996 on the outtake compilation Anthology 3, and take five of the song was released on the Abbey Road 50th Anniversary release.